-This is a medium sized branch of Boots in the centre of Newhaven and is accredited as a Healthy Living Pharmacy (HLP).
+This is a small branch of Boots on the main road in Worcester Park, Surrey.
+It is accredited as a Healthy Living Pharmacy (HLP).
 It dispenses NHS and private prescriptions, sells a range of over-the-counter medicines and provides health advice.
-The pharmacy offers flu vaccinations in the autumn and winter seasons.
-It dispenses some medicines in multi-compartment compliance aids for people who have difficulty managing their medicines.
-The pharmacy provides most of its services to people living within the town.
-It also offers a home delivery service for those who are unable to get to the pharmacy themselves.
+The pharmacy offers flu vaccinations in the autumn and winter seasons